| Baptismal/Birth Record, Part

 were kept separately.
 They may have been bound in the same book, but a separate

 listing for each village was organized alphabetically by village, year by year.
+When searching for ancestors, never concentrate solely on

 one village, or even one parish for that matter.
 Although it’s commonly thought